sahilbansal17/system-design-parser/README.md

 # system-design-parser

 Utilities to gather system design related material.
-The repository now includes a script to build a daily learning plan from [Arpit Bhayani's](https://www.youtube.com/@AsliEngineering/videos) YouTube channel.
+The repository now includes a script that builds a daily learning plan from [Arpit Bhayani's](https://www.youtube.com/@AsliEngineering/videos) YouTube channel using the YouTube Data API.

 ## Requirements